HSUYATANG/docs/README.md

 ## Thanks :purple_heart:

 Thanks for all your contributions and efforts towards improving the GitHub documentation.
 We thank you for being part of our :sparkles: community :sparkles:!

+Code of Conduct

+I have read and agree to the code of conduct for the GitHub Docs project.

+Which article on docs.github.com is affected?

+For the endpoints and permissions specified in REST API endpoints for teams (https://docs.github.com/en/rest/teams/teams? apiVersion=2022-11-28#add-or-update-team-repository-permissions), they are not recorded on the following pages:

+Https://docs.github.com/en/rest/authentication/endpoints-available-for-github-app-installation-access S-tokens? apiVersion=2022-11-28

+Https://docs.github.com/en/rest/authentication/endpoints-available-for-github-app-user-access-tokens ? apiVersion=2022-11-28

+Https://docs.github.com/en/rest/authentication/endpoints-available-for-fine-grained-personal-access- Tokens? apiVersion=2022-11-28

+Https://docs.github.com/en/rest/authentication/permissions-required-for-github-apps? apiVersion=2022-11-28

+Https://docs.github.com/en/rest/authentication/permissions-required-for-fine-grained-personal-access -Tokens? apiVersion=2022-11-28

+For example, if you search (I guess it's old?)
+Including {team_slug} and some other endpoints:

+/Orgs/{org}/teams/{team_slug}

+/Orgs/{org}/teams/{team_slug}/projects

+/Orgs/{org}/teams/{team_slug}/projects/{project_id}

+/Orgs/{org}/teams/{team_slug}/repos

+/Orgs/{org}/teams/{team_slug}/repos/{owner}/{repo}

+/Orgs/{org}/teams/{team_slug}/teams

+/User/teams

+They don't appear on those pages.

+What changes do you suggest?

+Record them, because some of them use fine-grained personal access tokens, some don't use them, some use them with GitHub application installation access tokens, and some don't use them.

+This is really confusing, because it is crucial that the ability to create repo and assign teams with admin permissions seems to be limited to PUT /orgs/{org}/teams/{team_slug}/repos/{owner}/{re Po} is obtained with personal access tokens (classic and fine-grained), but it is not available for GitHub applications installed in the organization, which seems to be a big gap and problem for organizations that restrict PAT access and want to automatically perform operations on GitHub through GitHub applications. .

+In addition, using team_id to create a new repo only grants the team read access, which is useless (see: github/rest-api-description#3689).